-At Memorial Bone & Joint, we want you to be informed and prepared for your surgery.
+At Memorial Health Bone & Joint, we want you to be informed and prepared for your surgery.
 You and a loved one or caregiver will be asked to attend an informative pre-surgical class.
-The classes are held every Tuesday and Thursday at 10 a.m. at Memorial University Medical Center.
-Call 912-350-3603 for more information.
+The classes are held every week at Memorial Health University Medical Center.

 You will be given a handbook detailing appointments, pre-surgical testing, and preparations you should make at home.

 The Surgical Process

 You will receive anesthesia to ensure that you do not feel anything.
 Your surgeon will make an incision (cut) on your hip.
 The damaged parts of your hip joint are removed and replaced by artificial implants (man-made parts).
 The implants may be made of metal, ceramic, or plastic material.
 They are fixed tightly inside your femur and pelvic bones.
 Once in place, they are joined together just like a ball fitting in a socket.
 Your wound will be closed with stitches or staples.